MahApps/MahApps.Metro.IconPacks/README.md

 ## Strong naming

 If you need strong named dlls then you should use the [Strong Namer](https://github.com/dsplaisted/strongnamer) from @dsplaisted.
+If this doesn't work then you can clone this repository and compile your own strongly named dlls.